Jumbo Kingdom: Jumbo Floating Restaurant

 Wong ordered the construction of a second restaurant, the Jumbo Floating Restaurant, by the Kowloon Chung Hwa shipyard, at the price of HK$14 million.
 It was similarly decorated in the style of an imperial palace.
 On 30 October 1971, a four-alarm fire occurred at the restaurant before its opening which left 34 dead and 42 injured.
 It had to be rebuilt after new owners Stanley Ho and Cheng Yu-ting bought the title to the remaining assets in July 1972.
 After total expenditure of HK$30 million, the restaurant began operation in 1976.

 During the 1980s and 90s, a period of great prosperity in Hong Kong, the restaurant was often one of the destinations for investors and foreign tourists.
 Every night, large numbers of diners feasted on such cuisine as crabs, lobster, and roasted suckling pig.
 Even though most locals knew that the best food was not served there, its exotic oriental atmosphere helped it become a symbol that is somewhat but not entirely unique about Hong Kong.

 In the finale of the 1996 comedy film The God of Cookery, Stephen Chow judged a cooking competition that caught the attention of audiences all over China; it was held inside the restaurant.

 The restaurant intermittently suspended operations after the 1997 Asian financial crisis.
 It went through a multimillion-dollar renovation in 2003, emerging as a structure 76 m in length, 45,000 sqft in area and boasting a seating capacity of 2,300 diners, along with a dragon throne, aquarium and a six-storey pagoda.

 On 1 March 2020, the restaurant announced it would be closed until further notice and laid off all staff due to the COVID-19 pandemic.

 According to the November 2020 Hong Kong policy address, the operator of the Jumbo Floating Restaurant agreed to donate the vessel to Ocean Park Hong Kong as part of the Invigorating Island South project.
 On 12 March 2021, it was reported that the plan to reactivate the restaurant had been shelved.
 Other proposals to preserve it, such as relocating onto land or converting to a Bruce Lee museum, were all met with objections.
 The Hong Kong Jockey Club did not comment following a suggestion for it to take in the vessel.
 The Antiquities Advisory Board stated that because ships are not covered under the Antiquities and Monuments Ordinance, they cannot be evaluated for conservation.
+In March 2022, it was reported that the Ocean Park had refused to take in Jumbo.
+The government would not invest taxpayer money or offer subsidies either, saying it is "not good at running such premises", drawing criticism from opposition lawmakers.
+Jumbo's parent company Aberdeen Restaurant Enterprises had been operating at a loss with the pandemic devastating tourism and catering industries, while fees for inspections, repairs, licensing and berthing still needed to be paid.
+Parties approached by the company all cited high maintenance costs as a reason to turn down its offer to donate the restaurant.